q-viper/q-viper.github.io/_posts/2020-11-23-deploying-nepse-data-visualizer-on-heroku.md

 ### Where was I lost?
 From nearly a month, I had not written any blogs because we had our huge festival in Nepal, Dashain and Tihar.
 Also I was playing lots of games like Injustice Gods Among Us.
 And I have also been busy watching series like Silicon Valley and Mr. Robot.
 And good news about me must be I have joined [NAAMI](https://www.naamii.com.np) as Junior Unity Software Developer from last week.

-## Inspiration
-2020 is not a great year for anyone because of the pandemic and students like me are suffering from hard anxiety of their career and I am one of them.
-But I have met some awesome people on the web whose work always keeps me inspiring to write more.
-And I have noticed that [Jithendra's blogs](https://jithendrabsy.me/data-sabbath/about/) and [LinkedIn](https://www.linkedin.com/in/jithendrabsy/) posts are very insightful for learning Data Science.

-## Contribution
-If you are looking right into this blog please try to contribute to Agriculture field by finding a model to classify and detect [corn leaf infection](https://www.kaggle.com/qramkrishna/corn-leaf-infection-dataset).
-I have worked hard to prepare dataset and made it live on kaggle.
-Also if you are interested in my more awesome work then [Contour Based Writing System](https://q-viper.github.io/2020/08/28/gesture-based-visually-writing-system-web-app/) must be your first choice.

 ## Getting Systems Ready
 Of course we need python along with few other libraries.
 If you are wondering what should be the requirements then please follow the [repository and download](https://github.com/q-viper/NEPSE-Data-Visualizer-with-Streamlit/) all the codes then TADAAAAA!!!!
 But to describe it on steps, please follow below steps:
 * Make a virtual environment using [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)